 Safety and effectiveness of ZYTIGA in pediatric patients have not been established.

 No dosage adjustment is necessary for patients with baseline mild hepatic impairment.
 In patients with baseline moderate hepatic impairment (Child-Pugh Class B), reduce the recommended dose of ZYTIGA to 250 mg once daily.
+Do not use ZYTIGA in patients with baseline severe hepatic impairment (Child-Pugh Class C).
 If elevations in ALT or AST > 5X ULN or total bilirubin > 3X ULN occur in patients with baseline moderate hepatic impairment, discontinue ZYTIGA treatment [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

 For patients who develop hepatotoxicity during treatment, interruption of treatment and dosage adjustment may be required [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS, and CLINICAL PHARMACOLOGY].